bowo-prasetyo/forkbuild/docs/Principles.md

 the PlacementRecord, not the Publication, not the Document.
 The three ownership layers (Document author, Publication author, Placement owner) are distinct and can be different people.

+The World View discovers placements first; publications and snapshots are resolved only for spatially relevant placements (0.2.11).
+Content is never scanned wholesale.
+The spatial discovery pipeline returns lightweight PlacementRecords; the caller decides which publications to actually load.
+This separation is what makes the architecture scalable: with 10 million publications and 500,000 placements near the user, the client queries 500,000 spatial records, not 10 million snapshots.